zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

    Specifies the client secret assigned by the OIDC provider to the API ML Gateway.
 It is used in combination with the client_id in Access Token validation requests at the /introspect endpoint of the OIDC provider.

    * **`components.gateway.apiml.security.oidc.registry`**
-   Specifies the SAF registry used to group the identities recognized as having a OIDC identity mapping.
-The registry name is the string used during the creation of the mapping between the dustributed and mainframe user identities.
+   Specifies the trusted registry name used by SAF to group the identities recognized as having a OIDC identity mapping.
+The trusted registry name is the string used during the creation of the mapping between the distributed and mainframe user identities.
 See the [ESM configuration](#esm-configuration) for more information.

    * **`components.gateway.apiml.security.oidc.introspectEndpoint`**
+This parameter specifies the path portion of the token introspection endpoint URL, provided by the OAuth2/OIDC provider.

 Optionally configure API ML access to the external user identity mapper.
 Provide externalMapperUser and externalMapperUrl if they are differnt from the default values.